OiHamza-zz/DailyNASA/README.md

 ![cron-job](https://cdn.glitch.com/40a2e399-2bcb-4c11-b356-fdb1d9baa5e9%2FScreen%20Shot%202019-08-08%20at%206.13.22%20PM.png?v=1565302473410)

-🚨 IMPORTANT - Scheduling your app to run too frequently can seem spammy and lead to violation of Twitters [automation policy](https://help.twitter.com/en/rules-and-policies/twitter-automation). 🚨
+🚨 IMPORTANT - scheduling your app to run too frequently can seem spammy and lead to violation of Twitters [automation policy](https://help.twitter.com/en/rules-and-policies/twitter-automation). 🚨

 Once a job has run, you can view the response on [this page](https://cron-job.org/en/members/jobs/).